 What is the PDCA Cycle and how is it relevant to ISO Certification and ISO Standards?

-A statistician, Dr. Walter A. Shewhart used his skills, statistics to explain the process variability.
-It was him who first developed this concept of PDSA cycle (Plan – DO – Study – Act).
-Dr. W. Edward Deming who publicized the usefulness of his mentor’s work including the Shewhart Cycle.
+Dr. Walter A. Shewhart used his skills in statistics to explain process variability.
+He was the first to develop the concept of a PDSA cycle or Plan-Do-Study-Act cycle.
+Dr. W. Edward Deming publicized these findings including the Shewhart Cycle.
+Dr Deming considered Dr Shewhart to be his mentor.

-Deming improvised on Shewhart’s cycle and re-introduced Deming Wheel (PDCA) in later stage of 20th Century in 1993 and called it as PDSA Cycle.
+Deming improvised on Shewhart’s cycle and re-introduced Deming Wheel (PDCA) in the latter stages of the 20thcentury (specifically in 1993), and called it the PDSA Cycle.

-He emphasized on a fact that ‘Check’ phase in PDCA cycle is focussed on evaluating the change in terms of its results whether the plan was a success or a failure and find needed corrective actions to succeed in case of failure.
+He emphasized on the fact that the ‘Check’ phase in the PDCA cycle is focused on evaluating the change in terms of its results whether the plan was a success or a failure and it needed corrective actions to succeed in case of failure.

 His objective to replace ‘Check’ step with ‘Study’ phase was to stress on analysis of the steps taken and results obtained, then to evaluate them and come up with the possible revised solutions to attain desired results.